Surgeon Cognitive Dashboard — Case Study

 Why I built this

-Surgical Safety Technologies (SST) (Research Assistant / AI Annotator).
+Surgical Safety Technologies (SST) — Research Assistant / AI Annotator

 • Computed inter-rater reliability (κ/ICC) for analyst labels

-• Test concurrent physical (5% vs 40% MVC ) × cognitive effort with pupillometry
+• Testing concurrent physical effort (5% vs 40% MVC) × cognitive load with pupillometry

 Executive Summary